PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 <img src="{{site.url}}/assets/StaircaseA3L2_Part1.svg" style="display: block; margin: auto;" />

+# BA
+Do we have info on heads+nodes for BA task?

+# Hypothesis
-This is our base evidence from which to hypothesise about the 2-layer algorithm.
+This is our base evidence from which to hypothesise about how the 2-layer algorithm works.

-# Hypothesis #1
+## Hypothesis #1
 Given the 2 layer attention pattern’s similarity to 1 layer pattern, and the above evidence, our first hypothesis was that the 2 layer algorithm:
 - Is based on the same operations (BA, MC, MS) as the 1 layer.
 - Uses the new early steps to (somehow) do the US9 calculations with higher accuracy than the 1 layer model.